FTarfasse/quick-perf-wiki/QuickPerf.md

 An annotation can have three scopes:
 * **Global scope** <br>
 An annotation having a global scope applies on each test.<br>
-You can define annotations with global scope by creating a class implementing SpecifiableAnnotations interface.
+You can define annotations with global scope by creating a class implementing SpecifiableGlobalAnnotations interface.
 This class has to be in org.quickperf package.
 * **Test class scope** <br>
 An annotation having a test class scope overrides the configuration of the same annotation with global scope.
 * **Test method scope** <br>